newrelic/nri-flex/docs/experimental/functions.md

 ```
 ## sample_include_match_all_filter

-Similar to the supported `sample_include_filter` but will create samples only when ALL the specified filter keys and values are present in the sample.
-This function is mutually exclusive with the `sample_include_filter` function.
-If one is specified the other will be ignored.
+Similar to `sample_include_filter` but creates samples only when all the specified filter keys and values are present.
+This function is mutually exclusive with `sample_include_filter`: if one is specified the other is ignored.

 Consider a service that returns the following payload: